-You could catch the Chinese New Year Parade and festivities in Cabramatta, about 30 kms from Sydney centre.
+You can still catch the Chinese New Year Parade and festivities in Cabramatta, about 30 kms from Sydney centre.
 It has a large Asian community and celebrates all the major festivals.
 More on Cabramatta here.

-As well as beautiful dancing girls and energetic drummers, the entire Chinese New Year Zodiac parades in front of you.
+As well as beautiful dancing girls and energetic drummers, the entire Chinese New Year Zodiac animals parade in front of you.

 100,000 others will join you in one of the great free things to do in Sydney.